Solo backpacker lessons learned from mistakes & experience

 How is that research going?
 Do you feel prepared for life on the road living out of your backpack?
 Can you envision being a solo backpacker?
 Just you and the open road, experiencing amazing places, cultures and people all over the world?
 Yeah you can see it right, I bet you’re excited and smiling at the thought of it.

-Or are you on the flip side, do you feel underprepared?
+Or are you on the flip side, do you feel underprepared to be a solo backpacker?
 Maybe anxious, nervous or even scared about taking that first daunting step alone?
 If you are, don’t worry you’re not alone.
+This post is for you, offering you some valuable solo backpacker tips & lessons.

 Solo backpacking lessons: Your education starts